 a microlife is 30 minutes of your life expectancy

 Spiegelhalter is a wizard of risk communication.
-For example, David Spiegelhalter gives this perspective on COVID-19:
+For example, see this (early) perspective on COVID-19:

 So, roughly speaking, we might say that getting COVID-19 is like packing a year’s worth of risk into a week or two.